PeCo: Perceptual Codebook for BERT Pre-training of Vision Transformers: Experiments

 \subsection{Discussions}

 We present several in-depth discussions about the proposed model in this section.

 \textbf{Implicit vs. Explicit.} The key contribution of our paper is improving the perceptual level of the discrete visual tokens for the subsequent pre-training.
 We have successfully demonstrated that through a simple strategy, \ie enforcing perceptual similarity over images.
 One may think that it seems quite implicit for learning perceptual codebook by constraining on images instead of directly exploiting some constraint over the codebook.
 Indeed, we also experiment in two explicit ways: 1) supervised classification loss over the codewords; 2) constraining a momentum contrastive loss over the quantized codewords through data augmentation in a self-supervised way.
 We hope that leveraging those forms of high-level classification objective may encode some semantics into the codewords.
 But empirically we found that such explicit ways are not as effective as the proposed implicit strategy.
 The results are reported in Table~\ref{tab:percep_mech}.
 We conjecture that the codebook may learn global semantics from the classification/contrastive loss and thus fail to differentiate different codewords, which is not suitable for pre-training.
-In contrast, the features from a pre-trained deep model contain rich and local semantics.
-However, we still think that it will be more intuitive to explicitly learn the perceptual codebook and we leave that as future work.
+In contrast, deep features from a pre-trained deep model contain rich and dense semantics.

 \textbf{Perceptual Loss \emph{vs.} GAN Loss.} The perceptual loss is widely used in generation tasks with the goal of improving the image quality.
 We ask the question that \emph{is there a positive relation with the image quality and the perceptual level of the codebook.} In order to explore this, we adopt another technique, adversarial loss in Generative Adversarial Nets(GANs)~\cite{goodfellow2014generative}, which has been proved to be effective in enhancing the reconstructed image.
 Specifically, we add a patch-based discriminator D~\cite{li2016precomputed}, aiming to make the original image and the reconstructed one indistinguishable.
 The adversarial loss is,